 Moving to Les Roches for your first year?
 We can’t wait to welcome you!
 Until then, you’ve probably got a ton of questions, so here are answers to the most common ones we were asked during our recent Instagram new students Q&A.

-We had a lot of questions about dress code, with many of you wondering how strict it is… and what happens if you don’t follow the rules ;-).
+We had a lot of questions about the dress code, with many of you wondering how strict it is… and what happens if you don’t follow the rules ;-).
 We also had more specific questions about shoes, painted nails, and a fair few questions on beards – shape and length and whether you could grow one after arrival.
 And we thought the hipster phase was over?!

 50 Cent knows the answer

 Let’s tackle those popular ones first – Beards are fine (except for the first semester in BBA), but we’re talking more 50 Cent than Game of Thrones, and nail polish is ok too, as long as it’s a classic, soft tone – not bright and luminous!

 Shoes for women: